junxit/us-congress-bills-113/metadata.md

 - 2013-04-11 — Introduced in House
 - 2013-04-11 — Introduced in House
 - 2013-04-11 — Referred to the House Committee on Natural Resources.
+- 2013-04-12 — Sponsor introductory remarks on measure.
+(CR H1979)
+- 2013-04-25 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-06-06 — Subcommittee Hearings Held.
+- 2013-07-24 — Committee Consideration and Mark-up Session Held.
+- 2013-07-24 — Ordered to be Reported by Unanimous Consent.
+- 2013-07-24 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-09-20 — Placed on the Union Calendar, Calendar No. 162.
+- 2013-09-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-222.
+- 2013-09-20 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-222.